 Hangman is a much-loved game for kids of all ages that’s often seen on whiteboards in elementary school classrooms as an easy brain break activity, or as a game to play just before the kids head out for lunch.
 But, is it an appropriate game to be playing with young kids?

 Don’t get me wrong, I used to play a Hangman game almost every day in the classroom when I was teaching!
 It was a great way to increase their vocabulary and develop their logic and spelling skills.
 But, after doing a bit of research into the origins of this game, and the fantastic alternatives available, my opinion has changed.
-If I was back in a classroom, I would pick one of these alternatives to Hangman in the classroom.
+If I were back in a classroom, I would pick one of these alternatives to Hangman in the classroom.
 Bonus: They’re a whole lot more creative!

 Is Hangman offensive?

 There’s no doubt about it, this game definitely had dark beginnings.
 It is believed it was once played when a prisoner was facing the death penalty back in the 17th century.
 It was called the ‘Rite of Words and Life’.
 Without going into too much detail, you can kind of guess how it once played out.
-We asked some of teachers if they found the term ‘hangman’ offensive and if they would play it in their classroom, and here’s what some of them said:
+We asked some teachers if they found the term ‘hangman’ offensive and if they would play it in their classroom, and here’s what some of them said:

 - “We’ve got significant childhood trauma that involves suicide.
 We do not play this game.
 Grow the flower is our game!” – Kristine